Treatment for Addictions

 • Slurred speech

-Early signs of drug abuse include:
+Early signs of drug abuse

 Neglecting family, work, or school responsibilities